Basic Memory MCP server

 }

-Alternatively, you can add it to .vscode/mcp.json in your workspace:
+Alternatively, create a file at .vscode/mcp.json in your workspace:

 {